Team3128/team3128.github.io/support-us/donate.md

 permalink: /support-us/donate/
 ---

-The Aluminum Narwhals is a part of the [Canyon Crest Academy Foundation](http://canyoncrestfoundation.org/), a 501(c)3 non-profit organization.
+The Aluminum Narwhals is a part of the a 501(c)3 non-profit organization, please contact our grants team at [grants@team3128.org](mailto:grants@team3128.org).
-<b>Tax ID 03-0542702</b>.

 All of your donations to the Aluminum Narwhals are tax deductible.